Barry Sheene: 1976 World Champion

 With Sheene fully recovered from his Daytona injuries, he took control of the championship from the start of the season by winning the first three races, including a dramatic race-long battle with Read at the Nations Grand Prix where Sheene won by 0.1 seconds.
 After sitting out the 1976 Isle of Man TT (then in its final season on the World Championship calendar), he won the Dutch TT by 45 seconds over Hennen before his motorcycle experienced mechanical trouble at the Belgian Grand Prix and he placed second to his Suzuki GB teammate John Williams.

 The loss of Japanese technical support became apparent at a British championship race at the Snetterton Circuit when someone had forgotten to insert his motorcycle's brake pins, causing Sheene to crash when the brakes failed.
 The damage required a complete rebuild of the motorcycle, and when they arrived at the next World Championship round in Sweden, they discovered that the wrong triple clamps were installed on his number one motorcycle, while the wrong gearbox had been installed in his number two motorcycle.
 Sheene then discovered that one brake pad had been inserted backwards, a potentially fatal error.
 Although suspicion fell on his elderly father, who was his lead mechanic, Sheene never publicly blamed anyone for mistakes.
 The team recovered from their self-inflicted errors with Sheene qualifying second-fastest in Sweden behind pole-sitter Länsivuori.

 Sheene experienced more drama during qualifying for the Swedish Grand Prix when his teammate, John Williams was knocked unconscious after a hard crash.
 Sheene stopped his motorcycle on the racetrack and rushed to Williams' aide, removing his teammate's helmet and clearing his airway after he had swallowed his tongue, thus preventing further injury.

 Sheene then clinched the World Championship by winning the Swedish Grand Prix with three races left in the championship.
-He claimed the title with an impressive 136 points, 81 points more than second-placed Länsivuori.
+He claimed the title with 136 points, 81 points more than second-placed Länsivuori.
 Sheene was the first 500cc champion from the Japanese marque, and remains the only person to win more than one World Championship on a Suzuki motorcycle.
 Without any major factory teams in the championship, the customer version of the RG500 dominated the standings.

-Sheene liked to win races off the track as well as on the track, often using psychological games to distract or upset his rivals.
-He used his status with the Suzuki factory to ensure that he received the best RG500 engines over his teammates.
-Sheene's elevated status within the team eventually led to the departure of John Williams after the 1976 season, feeling that Sheene was receiving preferential treatment.